Test preparation includes:

 For College Students And Beyond:

-Proprietary manuals are supplied at now extra cost.
+Proprietary manuals are supplied at no extra cost.
 Sessions will include practice tests, as well as work on individual sections that will improve scores and comfort level with the exam.

-All test preparation will be billed at an hourly rate of $100 to $150, depending on the tutor used.
+All test preparation will be billed at an hourly rate, which will vary depending on the tutor used.
 There is no minimum number of hours required.

 Check out further details below regarding some of the exams mentioned above.